takafumihoriuchi/natural_language_processing/README.md

 # hidden_markov
 implementation of Hidden Markov Model in Python
+hello